 Clean the remaining onion and mince it very finely.
 Melt half of the butter in a large pan and brown the onion on low heat.
 You can already add a tablespoon of broth if the onion tends to stick to the bottom of the pan.

-Add saffron pistils to the risotto along with their broth and season to taste.
+Add saffron pistils or a teaspoon of saffron powder to risotto along with their broth and season to taste.

 Turn off the heat and add the remaining butter, which must be very cold, and half of the grated Parmigiano.